Russia launches the first drone strike on Kyiv in 12 days and all are shot down | Law-Order

 Officials in the Ukrainian capital didn't provide an exact number of drones that attacked the city.
 But Ukraine's air force said that across the country, eight Shaheds and three Kalibr cruise missiles were launched by the Russians.

-The child was wounded when the Russian army shelled the village of Mylove on the banks of the Dnieper River in the Beryslav district, Tolokonnikov said.

-"The child was hospitalised, there is no threat to his life," Tolokonnikov added," he said on state TV.
+"The child was hospitalized, there is no threat to his life," Tolokonnikov added," he said on state TV.

-Shelling of Kherson province continued Sunday morning, wounding four people in the regional capital, also called Kherson.

 But he didn't mention how much progress they made.
 The details, he said, would be disclosed once Ukrainian forces had analysed the situation and consolidated their positions.